Sundays, September 10 – October 1 from 11:45am – 1:15pm

 Teacher: Matthew Silverstein, PhD

-Mindfulness-Based Cognitive Therapy (MBCT) has been clinically proven to prevent relapse to depression, as well as to reduce symptoms of acute anxiety, depression, and stress (PLOS One, Gotlink, 4/16/2015).
-This 8-week class combines the basics of cognitive therapy, such as awareness of distortions in thinking, with ancient mindfulness practices.
+Mindfulness-Based Cognitive Therapy (MBCT) combines the basics of cognitive therapy, such as awareness of distortions in thinking, with ancient mindfulness practices.
 This combination helps us to see upsetting, automatic thoughts as simply moment-to-moment events rather than as solid facts, and allows us to disengage from them and return to the reality of the present moment.
 We come to recognize our automatic reactions toward situations, people, and things, and this awareness gives us more choice as to how we might respond to them.
 In this way, we are changing how we relate to thoughts and situations, which, in turn, decreases our depression and anxiety.

-This skills-building course is designed for individuals who have suffered from recurring depression or have current symptoms of anxiety, depression, or stress.
+This skills-building course is designed for individuals who have suffered from recurring depression and anxiety.
+Classes include guided mindfulness practices, gentle movement, in-class exercises, and discussion.
 Read More

 Mindfulness for ADHD